 What this graphic shows

-1. You will have periods where some of your monthly investments will be losing money
+1. There will be periods where some of your monthly investments will be losing money

 2. For periods less than 2-3 years, it is quite possible that all your investments are in red

-Why should I put up with all of this uncertainty?
+Why should you put up with all of this uncertainty?

-On the right, we show how much money you would have accumulated which is about Rs 18.6 Lakhs over 10 years, if you were investing Rs 10,000 every month.
+On the right, we show how much money you would have accumulated (about Rs 18.6 Lakhs) over 10 years if you were investing Rs 10,000 every month.
 The market ups and downs work in your favour.
 The money you invest when market is down gets a disproportionate gain.

 So what's the conclusion?

-Invest in equities only if your investment horizon is minimum 5 years (7 to 10 years or longer is preferred).
-Don't do it to make quick money but for long term wealth accumulation.
+Invest in equities only if your investment horizon is at least 5 years (7 to 10 years or longer is better).
+Equity investing is not a quick-fix wealth accumulation option.

 How can Scripbox help you?

-Equity mutual funds are the best way for you to benefit from equity investing.
+The best way for you to benefit from Equity Mutual Funds is to invest in it.
 We help you do it the right way - automatically.

-1. Pick the best mutual funds for you using our scientific process
+1. By picking the best mutual funds using our scientific process

-3. Help you manage your investments better by ensuring you don't lose money to taxes and exit loads.
+3. Helping you manage your investments better by ensuring you don't lose money to taxes and exit loads.